PhD or Master's in Nursing Informatics Programs in Michigan

 FUN FACT: widespread use of electronic health records (EHRs) will continue to create demand for managers with knowledge of health information technology (IT) and informatics systems.
 Medical and health services managers will be needed to organize, manage, and integrate these records across areas of the healthcare industry.[i]

-Job Outlook For Nurse Informatics
+Job Outlook For Nurse Informatics Degrees in Michigan

 - Business Consultant Clinical Informatics